Code-Institute-Submissions/doggie-dining/README.md

 * I tested all links to make sure they are working for the user.

-* I tested the my code through [W3C Markup Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) to ensure my code was running smoothly with no errors.
+* I tested my code through [W3C Markup Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) to ensure my code was running smoothly with no errors.

 * I tested my JavaScript code through [Esprima](https://esprima.org/demo/validate.html) to check for errors.

 # Testing Client User Stories

-1. As a dog owner, I want to see restraunts to eat with my dog.
+1. As a dog owner, I want to see restaurants to eat with my dog.

-* The Google Maps API locates dog friendly restraunts for you and your dog to eat at.
+* The Google Maps API locates dog friendly restaurants for you and your dog to eat at.

-2. As a dog owner, I want to see pictures and read information of these restraunts.
+2. As a dog owner, I want to see pictures and read information of these restaurants.

 * Images and bios have been displayed for the user to see.